WASdev/sample.batch.joblogevents/README.md

 </jmsActivationSpec>
 ```

 __Note:__ For a durable subscription a queue is required to hold the messages while the subscriber is not available.
 That queue name must start 'SYSTEM.JMS'.
-There is a default queue for this but we've created a different one here.**
+There is a default queue for this but we've created a different one here.
+You'll need to change the annotations in the code to indicate you want a Durable subscription.

 **6.)
 Start the required servers and submit your batch job.**

 Now the MDB application will create a directory called "JobLogEvents" under the configured server's main directory.
-It will contain all of the batch job log parts from all servers that have batch events enabled and produce job log parts.**
+It will contain all of the batch job log parts from all servers that have batch events enabled and produce job log parts.

 **Example directory structure created:**